unisonweb/unison/unison-src/transcripts/merge.output.md

   Done.
 I've created the bob branch based off of main.

-  Tip: Use `merge /bob /main` to merge your work back into the
+  Tip: To merge your work back into the main branch, first
-       main branch.
+       `switch /main` then `merge2 /bob`

 project/bob> delete.term foo